diomsg-code/GoldAccountTracker/README.md

 ### Translation Support

-If you would like to help me with the translation, you can do so here: [!TEst)](https://legacy.curseforge.com/wow/addons/gold-currency-tracker/localization) Many thanks. :
+If you would like to help me with the translation, you can do so here: [CurseForge](https://legacy.curseforge.com/wow/addons/gold-currency-tracker/localization) - Many thanks!